Sydney Roosters: History

 In 2018, the Sydney Roosters finished in first place during the regular season, claiming their 20th Minor Premiership.
 They beat Cronulla-Sutherland 21–12 in week one of the finals, earning the week off.

+In March 2018, the NRL announced that the club had been successful in their bid for a team in the inaugural NRL Women's competition set to start in September of that year.
+This inclusion made Eastern Suburbs the only double foundation club in the league.
+The team would finish the season in second place, losing in the Grand Final to the Brisbane Broncos.

 The club then broke its preliminary final hoodoo by beating rivals South Sydney 12–4 in what was the last sports match ever played at the Sydney Football Stadium.
 They managed to keep Souths tryless, and the crowd was the largest ever recorded in a sporting match at the Sydney Football Stadium with 44,380 people in attendance.
 The Roosters played Melbourne in the 2018 NRL Grand Final, and won 21–6 to claim their 14th premiership.

 The Roosters started the 2019 NRL season with a round 1 loss against rivals Souths at the Sydney Cricket Ground.
-The club then went on an eight game winning run and defeated Melbourne 21–20 in the grand final rematch which was played at AAMI Park.
+The club then went on an eight-game winning run and defeated Melbourne 21–20 in the grand final rematch which was played at AAMI Park.
 The Roosters also scored impressive victories over Brisbane 36–4 and Wests 42–12 which were both played at the Sydney Cricket Ground.

 Midway through the 2019 NRL season, Sydney suffered a drop in form during the 2019 State of Origin series period before recovering by winning 7 of their last 8 matches of the season to finish 2nd behind minor premiers Melbourne.

-The Roosters would then go on to defeat rivals South Sydney and Melbourne to reach the 2019 NRL Grand Final.
-In the grand final, Sydney would go on to win their second consecutive premiership after a hard fought victory against Canberra at ANZ Stadium.
+The Roosters defeated rivals South Sydney and Melbourne to reach the 2019 NRL Grand Final.
+In the grand final, Sydney won their second consecutive premiership after a hard-fought victory against Canberra at ANZ Stadium.
 It was the first time that a team had won consecutive premierships in a unified competition since Brisbane achieved the feat in the 1992 and 1993 seasons.

-The club began the 2020 NRL season once again as one of the teams to beat for the premiership but suffered back to back losses to start the year before the season was interrupted due to the Covid-19 Pandemic.
+The club began the 2020 NRL season once again as one of the teams to beat for the premiership but suffered back to back losses to start the year before the season was interrupted due to the COVID-19 Pandemic.
 After the return to play, the club won five matches in a row and only lost three matches between round 8 and round 20.